turboapps/docs/reference/command_line/subscriptions.md

       --no-trunc             Don't truncate output
 ```

-The 'subscription' command shows more details about the listed subscription.
+The `subscriptions` command provides some basic information about the subscriptions registered on the device including the name, last updated time and a list of applications.

+For more detailed information about a specific subscription, use the `subscription` command.